AxlMi/AIC_project6/README.md

 3) Indicate the year of recovery in this format : 2020
 4) Indicate the month of recovery in this format : 01 for january or 12 for december
 5) Indicate the day of recovery in this format : from 01 to 31

+## Conclusion

+if you encounter any errors or difficulties,please do not hesitate to contact me.

+you can also suggest me your areas for improvement by MP or pull request

+Thanks for the reading